Drip Fed Fred

 "Drip Fed Fred" is a single by British band Madness from their 1999 album Wonderful, featuring Ian Dury on vocals.
-It was released as a single in January 2000, peaking at number 55 in the UK Singles Chart.
+It was released as a single in January 2000, peaking at number 55 on the UK Singles Chart.
 It was the last song to which Dury contributed his voice, before he died in March 2000.

-Track listing
+Track listings

 Two versions of the single were released on CD.